CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Getting-Started.md

     ![](media/image12upd1.png)

 7. The "Successfully upgraded to Microsoft Fabric" dialog will appear.
-Click on **Fabric Home Page**..
+Click on **Fabric Home Page**.

 8. You will be navigated back to the **Microsoft** **Fabric Home page**.